Mitigating Off-Policy Bias in Actor-Critic Methods with One-Step Q-learning: A Novel Correction Approach: Experiments

 \subsection{Sensitivity Analysis}

-As our technique is an off-policy method, batch and replay memory sizes and different experience replay sampling methods can considerably impact the learning.
-Therefore, we perform experiments on both variants of AC-Off-POC under different replay buffer and batch sizes and experience replay \citep{experience_replay} sampling algorithms.
-We evaluate the baseline and AC-Off-POC with mini-batch sizes of 32, 256, 1024, and 2048, and replay memory \citep{experience_replay} of sizes 1 million (1M) and 100,000 (100K).
-We also investigate the performance improvement by AC-Off-POC under the sampling algorithms of CER \citep{cer}, ERO \citep{ero}, and PER \citep{per}.
-The same experimental setting given in Section \ref{sec:exp_setup_and_implementation} is used.
-Unless otherwise stated, a mini-batch size of 256, replay memory of size 1 million transitions, and uniform sampling are used in all experiments.
+The batch and replay memory sizes and different experience replay sampling algorithms can considerably impact the learning.
+Therefore, we perform experiments on both variants of AC-Off-POC under different experience replay buffer and minibatch sizes and sampling algorithms.
+We evaluate each baseline and AC-Off-POC with minibatch sizes of 32, 256, 1024, and 2048 and the replay memory of sizes 1 million (1M) and 100,000 (100K).
+We also investigate the performance improvement by AC-Off-POC under the sampling algorithms of CER, ERO, and PER.
+The same experimental setting given in Section~\ref{sec:exp_setup_and_implementation} is used.
+Unless otherwise stated, a minibatch size of 256, replay memory of size 1 million transitions, and uniform sampling are used as the default setting.